sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 I joined the STARLIGHT team through the early stages of the project to build a novel laser beamline producing few-fs UV pulses.
 I was involved in the preliminary work assessing and optimising the optical conditions for the generation of UV pulsed radiation, compatible with the requirements of the attosecond beamline.
 Considering the limitations imposed by dispersive bulk materials for the generation of ultrashort UV pulses, we adopted the novel approach of strong-field interaction with gas-phased media characterised by limited optical dispersion.

 This work demonstrated the possibility to achieve few-femtosecond laser pulses with conditions of gas pressure inside the cell sustainable for the vacuum system.
-A FEW MORE DETAILS ABOUT THE PROJECT.
 This work also represented a good learning about the hardware limitations for harmonic generation in gas media and inspired a new prototype of the gas cell, fabricated in fused silica.

 >![VUV beamline development](/assets/rad/VUV_setup.png)